 Again, be consistent.
-But you should always put the opening top-level brace (line the one under the line with main) on a separate line.
+But you should always put the opening top-level braces (such as the one under the line with main) on a separate line.

-Line up the closing brace with the beginning of the line containing the matching opening brace.
+Line up the closing brace with the matching opening brace.
 The closing brace always goes on its own line.